 We also offer a B.A. degree in Drama and Theatre Studies.
-This open-enrollment degree program is more flexible than the pre-professional programs, allowing students to explore double-majors in addition to studying the art form they love.
+This interdisciplinary open-enrollment degree program explores theatre as a liberal art and is more flexible than the pre-professional programs, allowing students to explore double-majors in addition to studying the art form they love.
 Additionally, we offer a Bachelor of Arts in Arts Administration and a Bachelor of Science in Dance Science.
 No audition is required for either degree program.

 In our field, there is no substitute for production experience.
 Throughout your academic career at Elon, you will have the chance to participate on stage and behind the scenes in a variety of productions, from major faculty-directed productions to student-directed shows, ensembles and workshops.